SoftwareHeritage/swh-fuse/benchmark/README.md

     path: /path/to/shard
 ```

-that could ease significantly the archive re-use!
+that could ease significantly the archive reuse!
 And skip the digestmap entirely 🌈.

 ### 🚢 Ship "parallelized swhfuse" tooling